Enabling Regular Giving

 You can set up a receipt email that will only send for donors committing to regular giving on any of your pages.

 Platform Setup > Automated Emails > Receipt to Recurring Sponsor (ID57).

-Once enabled, this will apply to all donation/crowdfunding pages or fundraising pages using regular giving and send to a regular donor when making their first donation.
-If you’d like to override the platform level Receipt to Recurring Sponsor email, then this can be done at page level by navigating to:
+Once enabled, the Receipt to Recurring Sponsor will apply to all fundraising pages using regular giving and send to a regular donor when making their first donation.

 The Receipt to Recurring Sponsor will only trigger for the first donation that is made.
 There is the option to set up another receipt email to trigger for every subsequent regular donation.
 This is within: